tnebooks/12th-english/content.en/incident-of-the-french-camp/_index.md

 ## About The Author

-Robert Browning (7 May 1812–12 December 1889) was an English poet and playwright whose mastery of the dramatic monologue made him one of the foremost, Victorian poets.
+**Robert Browning (7 May 1812–12 December 1889)** was an English poet and playwright whose mastery of the dramatic monologue made him one of the foremost, Victorian poets.
 He was born in Camberwell, a suburb of London on 7 May 1812.
 He was educated mainly at home, but he attended a short course in Greek at London University.
 His poems are known for their irony, characterisation, dark humour, social commentary, historical settings and challenging vocabulary and syntax.
 He developed a unique form of conversational, unrhythmic verse.
 The collection ‘Dramatis Personae’ and the book-length epic poem “The Ring and the Book” made him a leading British poet.
 By 1881 in recognition of his outstanding contribution to literature, a literary society called Browning Society was established.

-## Glossary

-**stormed** - sudden violent attack

-**Ratisbon** - (German Regensburg) a city in Austria

-**mound** - hillock/ hill

-**out-thrust** - extended forward

-**fancy** - imagine

-**prone** - inclined downward

-**oppressive** - harsh, domineering

-**mused** - thought deeply

-**Lannes** - Duke of Montebello, a general in Napoleon’s army.

-**bridle** - the head gear used to control a horse

-**compressed** - pressed together

-**anon** - soon

-**flag-bird** - the imperial eagle on the French flag

-**perched** - sat on, rested

-**sheathes** - covers